jungha24/predict_ICI_response_in_NSCLC/workflows/version1/README.md

 ## March 19, 2026 Analysis Plan

 Version 1 was organized as the initial end-to-end NSCLC ICI workflow.
-The March 19 plan defined the analysis around the following aims:
+The plan defined the analysis around the following aims:

 - Build a reference atlas for cell-type annotation.
 - Discover baseline immune subtypes.